-Statues Also Die (1953)- still from film by Alain Resnais and Chris Marker
+Statues Also Die (1953).
+Still from film by Alain Resnais and Chris Marker

-When art functions primarily as a documentary either conveying information or explicitly taking a stand it has an imperative to do so with an aesthetic twist.
+When art functions primarily as a documentary, either conveying information or explicitly taking a stand, it has an imperative to do so with an aesthetic twist.
 I find political diatribe unpalatable unless it can positively answer my sceptical question: “What added value can art bring that text cannot?”
 Art that derives from colonial politics can sometimes seem like a dutiful trudge through a well-meaning argument.
-The iconic moving image artwork that showed par excellence how to avoid this is the masterful dissection of African art’s distortion by colonialism, Les Statues Meurent Aussi (Statues Also Die) by Alain Resnais and Chris Marker made in 1953 – http://www.youtube.com/watch?v=hzFeuiZKHcg.
+The iconic moving image artwork that shows how to avoid this is the masterful dissection of African art’s distortion by colonialism, Les Statues Meurent Aussi (Statues Also Die) by Alain Resnais and Chris Marker made in 1953 – http://www.youtube.com/watch?v=hzFeuiZKHcg.
 While the commentary is polemical it uses heartfelt poetical language and the rhythmically edited images dramatically syncopate with the carefully orchestrated soundtrack composed by Guy Barnard using African and Western instrumentation.
 This inspiring work was referenced by the long-winded, overly academic Duncan Campbell film It for Others that won the Turner Prize in 2014.
-The comparison did not do him any favours.
+The comparison does not do him any favours.

 The Moroccan-French artist Bouchra Khalili is working in a similar vein.
 Her film Foreign Office (2015) at Lisson Gallery until 18 March movingly presents two young Algerians questioning the history of African liberation movements.
-They sit expressionless, poring over a set of photographs of past heroes of colonial conflicts and articulate a narrative of loss.
+They sit expressionless, poring over a set of photographs of past heroes of colonial conflicts while they articulate a narrative of loss.
 Where has all the idealism in the early days gone?
 How do we decipher the “truth” of our shared history?
 How do we build on the struggles of our predecessors?
 The format is simple and the issues she raises are poignant and engaging but the film is compromised as it is neither a visually arresting artwork or a detailed analytical documentary.
 The lessons of Resnais and Marker seem doomed to fall into neglect.